 Not quite, but he was close.
-Check out what the standings look like at the moment below.
+Check out what the standings look like below.
 We’ll first detail the top five before listing out the remainder of the top 23.

 Red Sox All Time Home Run Leaders: Top 5

 If he wanted to, Ted Williams could’ve hit .300 with his eyes closed.
 That wasn’t necessary, of course, so he kept his eyes open and slashed .344/.482/.634 over his 19-year career instead.

 One of my favorite Teddy Ballgame stats out there includes an overview of his professional career in the 1940s.
 I stay general when saying “professional career” because he spent time both playing for the Red Sox and fighting in World War II.
 Look at what this man did: